himanshusingh60120/insane-sanity/README.md

 **Whitespace is scanned per text segment, never across a tag boundary.** Flattened container text is useless here: two adjacent paragraphs concatenate, so a trailing `&nbsp;` in one plus inter-tag whitespace before the next reads as a double space that exists nowhere in the copy.
 Non-breaking spaces stay as U+00A0 through parsing for the same reason, and get their own warning (TECH-15) rather than being folded into TECH-06.

-### Fonts and sizes — what F16 does and does not cover
+### Fonts, sizes and mobile — what F16 covers

-Detected with certainty from the HTML: inline `font-size` / `font-family` / colour on body content, legacy `<font>` and `<center>` tags, and paste-artifact classes like `MsoNormal` or `c12`.
-Together these are the fingerprint of a paste from Word or Google Docs, and they are the reason a paragraph renders at the wrong size.

-Not detected: the *computed* pixel size of a rendered paragraph.
-That needs a layout engine — Playwright or Puppeteer — which will not run in a Vercel serverless function without a custom Chromium layer.
-The reasoning behind accepting that gap: the stylesheet is shared by every report and is consistent by construction, so the per-report typography risk is almost entirely pasted-in styling, which is what F16 catches.
-TYPO-05 also prints the font families and size scale the stylesheet declares, so you can eyeball the intended scale.
+**The size is checked against a value, not flagged for existing.** Set `BODY_FONT_SIZE` (default `12pt`).
+Units are normalised, so `12pt`, `16px` and `1rem` all count as the same size.
+If the page is 12pt and you want 12pt, that is a pass and it shows as an observation, not a finding.
+Only sizes that differ fail, and the finding names the size, the count and the first offending text.

+`BODY_FONT_FAMILY` works the same way: set it and any other family in body copy fails; leave it unset and the tool only warns when a page mixes more than one.

+**Mobile font size is checked two ways, neither of which needs a browser:**

+- **TYPO-06** — the one that matters.
+An inline style beats a media query, always.
+If the stylesheet shrinks body text at a phone breakpoint *and* the copy carries an inline size, phone readers keep the desktop size.
+This fails, and it maps to M23.
+- **TYPO-07** — reads the font sizes declared inside media queries under 820px and reports the mobile scale.
+Warns if the stylesheet declares no mobile size at all.
+Both read the stylesheet the page already links, so neither costs an extra request.

-If you do need true computed-style checks later, the clean route is a separate scheduled job on a container runtime rather than bolting a browser onto this endpoint.
+**Still not covered:** the *computed* pixel size of a rendered paragraph, which needs a layout engine.
+TYPO-06 covers the case where that would actually bite — an inline override defeating the responsive rule.
+If you later want true rendered measurement, the clean route is a scheduled job on a container runtime, not a browser bolted onto this endpoint.

 ---